pricemi115/homebridge-grumptech-netnanny/README.md

 If you would rather manually configure and run the plugin, you will find a sample _config.json_ file in the `./config` folder.
 It is left to the user to get the plugin up and running within homebridge.
 Refer to the section above for specifics on the configuration parameters.

 ## Usage
 The plugin will create, or restore, a dynamic accessory for each network target specified in the configuration.
 Each accessory will advertise four services: (1) switch, and (3) carbon dioxide sensors.
 All of the data presented for the carbon dioxide sensors is the result of the ping results.
-In an effort to keep outliers from affecting the reported values, a user-specified number of outliers will be excluded from the moving average computation.
-The outliners that are excluded alternate between the highest then lowest values until the number of values to exclude has been reached.
+In an effort to keep outliers from affecting the reported values, the data collected will be run through a filter, as discussed below.
+In addition to the services provided by each network targer, the plugin will adversise an additional a collection of switch services.

 - **Power**: A switch, with the name of the Target Destination, that controls the active state of the network performance target.
 - **Latency**: The average ping latency, in milliseconds.
 The peak value is also displayed.
 Alerts are triggered when the reported value exceeds: `Expected Latency + (3 * Expected Jitter)`
 - **Jitter**: The jitter, in milliseconds, of the ping latency results.
 The peak value is also displayed.
 Alerts are triggered when the reported value exceeds: `Expected Jitter`
 - **Packet Loss**: The packet loss, in percent.
 The peak value is also displayed.
 Alerts are triggered when the reported value exceeds: `Packet Loss Limit`
+- **NetNanny-Switches**: A collection of switches.
+At the present time, this collection contains a single switch.
+This switch will be used perform an off-cycle export of the database and flush all existing data.

 When the current value for any of the carbon dioxide sensors exceeds the user-specified expected limits, the sensor’s alert will be set and, in addition, the sensor’s _Detected_ value will be set to abnormal levels, if configured.
 Each Carbon Dioxide sensor can be configured to not set the _Detected_ value to abnormal when a fault is encountered.
 Setting the _Detected_ value to abnormal levels should result in am alert noticiation from HomeKit.